christianalfoni/EmptyBox/posts/2015_04_26_Handling-complex-state-with-Baobab.md

 export default tree;
 ```
 So this is quite self explainatory I think.
 We first define our facet.
 It is just an object with two properties.
 The **cursors** property brings in the state you need to create a new state output.
 In this case we want to know about **selectedProjectId** and **projects**.
 This also ensures any changes to these two cursors will update the facet.
 The **get** method is the second property and that is where you produce the state you want this facet to return.
-In this case we just want to grab the project projects map by using the ID in **selectedProjectId**.
+In this case we just want to grab the project from the projects map by using the ID in **selectedProjectId**.
 In the previous examples the projects were an array, but by using a map lookups are a lot easier and more performant.

 Lets make use of our facet: